Skip to main content

 Support from the budget of the Ministry of Labour and Social Affairs

-Parents are entitled to receive the parental allowance after termination of the maternity leave (from 5 months of a child's age) during which they were withdrawing financial help in maternity.
+Parents are entitled to receive the parental allowance after the termination of the maternity leave (from 5 months of a child's age) during which they were withdrawing financial help in maternity.

 While withdrawing the parental allowance, parents can be gainfully employed.
 The income level has no relation to the amount of the parental allowance.
 Parents who take care of their child during the whole day are entitled to receive the allowance (possibly provide care by another of age person).
-Up to 2 years of age, the child can attend a crèche, a nursery school (mateřská škola) or a similar facility, however, for 92 hours per month at maximum (when the amount is exceeded, the allowance cannot be disbursed).
+Up to 2 years of age, the child can attend a children´s group (dětská skupina), a nursery school (mateřská škola) or a similar facility, however, for 92 hours per month at maximum (when the amount is exceeded, the allowance cannot be disbursed).
 Attendance of children over 2 years is not observed in the above-mentioned facilities.

 Other support provided by the Ministry of Labour and Social Affairs is based on the subsistence level of a family (depending on the number of household members and age of children).

-The family of a child receives the child allowances from birth until the end of child's compulsory school attendance and further to the age of 26 if the child is in education and being systematically prepared for a future occupation.
+The family of a child receives the child allowances from birth until the end of the child's compulsory school attendance and further to the age of 26 if the child is in education and being systematically prepared for a future occupation.
 The benefits for children are not provided comprehensively, but based on the family's income, with three levels directly proportional to the child's age.

 Family can claim a child allowance if their income is less than 3.4 times the subsistence level.
-E.g., adult income living alone with one child under 6 years must not exceed CZK 23 630 (EUR 977; CZK/EUR 24.175 - 2 January 2023) (as of 1 March 2023).
+E.g., adult income living alone with one child under 6 years must not exceed CZK 24 325 (EUR 963; CZK/EUR 25.265 – 26 March 2024 ) (as of 1 March 2024).

 The benefits are then drawn monthly as follows:

-• CZK 830 / EUR 34 (CZK 1 330 / EUR 55 in higher level) for children under 6 years
+• CZK 830 / EUR 33 (CZK 1 330 / EUR 53 in higher level) for children under 6 years

-• CZK 970 / EUR 40 (CZK1 470 / EUR 61 in higher level) for children from 6 to 15-year-olds
+• CZK 970 / EUR 38 (CZK1 470 / EUR 58 in higher level) for children from 6 to 15-year-olds

-• CZK 1 080 / EUR 45 (CZK 1 580 / EUR 65 in higher level) for children aged 15–26
+• CZK 1 080 / EUR 43 (CZK 1 580 / EUR 63 in higher level) for children aged 15–26

-(Note: Data are as of 1 March 2023; CZK/EUR 24.175 - 2 January 2023)
+(Note: Data are as of 1 March 2024; CZK/EUR 25.265 - 26 March 2024)

 A family with an insufficient income, whose overall social and material situation prevents them from satisfying their basic living requirements (at a level generally acceptable in the society) and which cannot increase their income, is provided with benefits of assistance in material need.
 These include subsistence allowance, housing rebate and emergency immediate assistance subsidy; see the portal of the Ministry of Labour and Social Affairs for more details.

-People who look after children in foster care receive the foster care benefits, according to the act on social and legal protection of children.
+People who look after children in foster care receive the foster care benefits, according to the Act on social and legal protection of children.

 Support from the budget of the Ministry of Education, Youth and Sport

-Pupils in the first year of basic education and children placed in preparatory classes (přípravné třídy) of basic schools (základní školy) or in the preparatory stage (přípravný stupeň) of special basic school (základní škola speciální) are provided with free basic teaching aids to the value of CZK 500 per pupil per school year (EUR 21; CZK/EUR 24.175 - 2 January 2023).
+Pupils in the first year of basic education and children placed in preparatory classes (přípravné třídy) of basic schools (základní školy) or in the preparatory stage (přípravný stupeň) of special basic school (základní škola speciální) are provided with free basic teaching aids to the value of CZK 500 per pupil per school year (EUR 20; CZK/EUR 25.265 - 26 March 2024).
 Pupils with specified types of disabilities in the second and higher grade are provided with free basic teaching aids to the value of CZK 100 per pupil and school year (EUR 4).
 Pupils of basic schools and children included in preparatory classes are provided with free textbooks and teaching texts.
 Pupils in the first year of basic education and children in preparatory classes are not required to return such textbooks and teaching texts, whereas pupils of other years of basic education must return the textbooks and teaching texts no later than by the end of the relevant school year.

 Subsidised meals and other services (e.g., guidance services) are an important form of support provided for families by the Ministry of Education budget.